JoernStoehler/steadystate-flow-utility/docs/math.md

 ## Aesthetic Considerations

-The inclusion of advection and viscosity significantly enhances the visual quality and physical realism of the simulation:
+The inclusion of advection, viscosity, and target velocities significantly enhances the visual quality and physical realism of the simulation:

 1. **Vortex Shedding**: With advection included, the simulation can capture the beautiful von Kármán vortex streets that form downstream of obstacles
 2. **Flow Separation**: The simulation can now exhibit flow separation effects at obstacle boundaries
 3. **Reynolds Number Control**: By adjusting the viscosity parameter, different flow regimes from laminar to turbulent can be simulated
 4. **Steady-State Beauty**: After running sufficient iterations, the flow stabilizes into aesthetically pleasing patterns around obstacles
+5. **Flow Artistry**: Target velocities allow for artistic control of flow patterns while maintaining physical plausibility

 ### Visually Important Parameters